BPMN Assistant: An LLM-Based Approach to Business Process Modeling: Conclusion

 \section{Conclusion}

-This paper presented BPMN Assistant, a novel approach to business process modeling that leverages Large Language Models to bridge the gap between natural language descriptions and formal BPMN representations.
-Through comprehensive evaluation, we demonstrated that our JSON-based representation for BPMN diagrams outperforms direct XML manipulation across multiple key metrics.
-In generation tasks, the JSON approach achieved lower latency with an average processing time of 14.41 seconds compared to 24.07 seconds for XML generation, while maintaining comparable model quality with an average similarity score of 0.70.
+This paper presented BPMN Assistant, a novel approach to business process modeling that leverages LLMs to bridge the gap between natural language descriptions and formal BPMN representations.
+Through a comprehensive evaluation using state-of-the-art models, including GPT-5.1, Claude 4.5 Sonnet, and DeepSeek V3, we demonstrated that using a simplified JSON structure instead of raw XML yields significant benefits in reliability and efficiency.

-The evaluation results particularly highlight the effectiveness of our JSON-based representation in editing tasks, where it achieved consistently higher success rates across all tested models compared to XML-based editing, with editing operations taking an average of 21.46 seconds compared to 46.98 seconds for XML manipulation.
-While the JSON approach requires higher input token counts, this is offset by significantly more compact outputs, averaging 364.14 tokens compared to XML's 2,665.32 tokens.
-These findings suggest that structured intermediate representations can enhance the reliability and efficiency of LLM-based process modeling tools.

-Despite these achievements, our work also reveals important areas for future research.
-The current limitations in supporting only a subset of BPMN elements indicate opportunities for expanding the system's capabilities, particularly for modeling more complex executable processes.
-Additionally, the varying performance across different LLMs suggests potential benefits from model-specific optimization approaches.

-In broader terms, this research represents a significant step toward making business process modeling more accessible to a wider audience.
-By enabling natural language interaction with process modeling tools, BPMN Assistant reduces the technical knowledge required to create and modify business process diagrams.
-This accessibility has potential implications beyond technical efficiency gains, as it could foster better communication between technical and non-technical stakeholders in organizations.
-When business experts can directly interact with modeling tools using everyday language, they may become more engaged in the process modeling activities, potentially leading to more accurate process documentation and improved alignment between business needs and implemented processes.
-The natural language approach also opens possibilities for process modeling in educational contexts, where students can focus on understanding process concepts rather than mastering technical modeling interfaces.

-Looking ahead, future work could focus on expanding support for additional BPMN elements to enable modeling of more complex executable processes.
-The significant performance variations observed across different LLMs also suggest opportunities for developing specialized prompt engineering techniques for process modeling tasks.
-These improvements would further enhance the practical applicability of LLM-based process modeling tools in enterprise settings.
+Our results indicate that while direct XML generation is feasible for creating simple models from scratch, it is often insufficient for iterative modification tasks.
+The proposed JSON-based approach outperformed or matched direct XML manipulation across all tested models in editing scenarios.
+While frontier models like Claude 4.5 Sonnet achieved parity in both modalities, the JSON advantage was critical for other models.
+This was most pronounced in open-weights models, where the structured approach enabled DeepSeek V3 to achieve a viable 50\% success rate compared to a near-total failure (8\%) with standard XML prompting.
+This suggests that intermediate representations are a key enabler for deploying cost-effective, locally hosted models in process automation workflows.